abcxyz/aod-template/README.md

 2. Set up
     [Workload Identity Federation](https://cloud.google.com/iam/docs/workload-identity-federation),
-    and a service account, see guide
+    and a service account with adequate condition and permission, see guide [here](https://github.com/google-github-actions/auth#setting-up-workload-identity-federation).

-    [here](https://github.com/google-github-actions/auth#setting-up-workload-identity-federation).
+    -   Make sure to map the attribute `"attribute.job_workflow_ref":
+        "assertion.job_workflow_ref"` and add an attribute condition
+        `matches(attribute.job_workflow_ref, \"abcxyz/access-on-demand/*\")`
+        when creating the workload identity pool provider to only allow trusted GitHub workflows which are workflows from `abcxyz/access-on-demand` repo.

-    -   The minimum permissions are `getIamPolicy` and `setIamPolicy`.
+    -   The minimum permissions for the service account are `getIamPolicy` and `setIamPolicy`.
 These permissions can be on projects, folders, or organizations level.
 For example, ["roles/resourcemanager.projectIamAdmin"](https://cloud.google.com/resource-manager/docs/access-control-proj#resourcemanager.projectIamAdmin) is a predefined role for managing project level IAM permission, an alternative is to use custom roles for a more restricted set of